 The Play That Goes Wrong to reopen at Duchess Theatre

-Mischief Theatre’s Olivier Award-winning show will return to the West End in November.
+Mischief Theatre’s Olivier Award-winning show will return to the West End.

 Speaking about the play reopening, producers Kenny Wax and Stage Presence Ltd. said: “The Play That Goes Wrong has been a tonic for people’s spirits since first appearing seven years ago… Laughter has the power to bring people together across all divides, reduces tensions and produces joy.
 And we know how lacking all of those have been these challenging past six months.”